Old Dominion University: Runte Quad

 The Runte Quad is a collection of seven new residential buildings—Ireland House (2006), Virginia House (2007), Scotland House (2008), France House (2009), England House (2009), Dominion House (2009), Owens House (2020).
-Owens house is designed to integrate living and learning.
-Most of the 470 beds are occupied by cybersecurity, entrepreneurial and STEM-H students, those majoring in science, technology, engineering, math and health sciences.
+Owens House is designed to integrate living and learning.
+Most of the 470 beds are occupied by cybersecurity, entrepreneurial, and STEM-H students, those majoring in science, technology, engineering, math, and health sciences.
 Constructed alongside the Quad is the new Student Recreation Center (SRC), the Student Health Center, and Broderick Dining Commons.

-University Libraries & Academic Quads

-The Old Dominion University Libraries - the Patricia W. and J. Douglas Perry Library, the F. Ludwig Diehn Composers Room, and the Elise N. Hofheimer Art Library are located on the Norfolk Campus.
-The libraries contain over 3 million items—books, government publications, journals and serials, microform, musical scores, recordings, and maps.
-In 2011, the Perry Library first floor was transformed into The Learning Commons.

-Perry Library is situated along a quad, south of Kaufman Mall.
-The quad includes Perry Library, the Engineering Systems Building, the Gornto Teletechnet Building, the Darden Education Building, and Batten Arts and Letters Building.

-The College of Science buildings are grouped together around a pond, adjacent to Kaufman Mall, the Perry Library Quad, and the Runte Quad.

-Elizabeth River

-The western edge of campus is along the Elizabeth River.
-The Powhatan Apartments and Whitehurst Residence Hall are in this area, near student recreational facilities and the ODU sports facilities.

-Colley Bay

-Student residence halls (Rogers Hall, Gresham Hall) and a dining hall (Rogers Riverside Cafe) are located in the northeastern part of campus.

 University Village

 University Village is located to the east of Hampton Blvd on the Norfolk Campus.
-Established in 1995, the ODU Real Estate Foundation has led the development of University Village, a mixed use development including retail, residential, and office buildings.
+Established in 1995, the ODU Real Estate Foundation has led the development of University Village, a mixed-use development including retail, residential, and office buildings.
 Over the years, University Village has grown to include: Ted Constant Convocation Center, University Village Student Apartments, Innovation Research Park, Marriott SpringHill Suites Hotel, University Village Bookstore, University Fitness Center, Barry Arts Building, Hixon Art Studio, Barry Art Museum, Gordon Art Galleries, University Theatre, Goode Theatre, along with several restaurants and shops.

-In 2022, it was announced that University Village will be expanded further (between 39th and 41st streets) to include new apartment buildings, new retail/restaurants, and a Publix grocery store.
+Maglev

+The campus once housed a maglev research project, but it never ended up fully functional.
+The guideway could have been seen running across campus from Powhatan Avenue to the Convocation Center before it was demolished in 2023.
+There is a remaining segment that goes over Hampton Boulevard.